sreya1905/Celebrity_img_cls/README.md

+# Celebrity Image Classification
-# Summary of the Chosen Model, Training Process, and Critical Findings
+### Summary of the Chosen Model, Training Process, and Critical Findings

 ## Chosen Model
 The chosen model is a Convolutional Neural Network (CNN) designed for image classification.
 The architecture includes convolutional layers for feature extraction, max-pooling layers for spatial downsampling, a flatten layer to convert 2D feature maps to a vector, and dense layers for classification.
 The model utilizes the softmax activation function in the output layer for multi-class classification.